|

 Wars and trapping the animals and deforestation in addition to climate change are all dangers to the biodiversity in the Congo River Basin.

-Rainforests in the Congo River Basin represent 70% of all Africa plant cover and are the second largest rainforests after Amazon.
-They cover more than one million square kilometres.
+The rainforest in the Congo River Basin represent 70% of all Africa's plant cover and are the second largest rainforest after the Amazonia.
+They cover more than one million square kilometers.

-More than 40 million people depend on the Congo Basin Rainforests for food, products, energy and medicine.
+More than 40 million people depend on the Congo Basin Rainforest for food, products, energy and medicine.
 The rainforests stretch to 10 countries where 123 million people live and benefit from the forests.

 One of the indigenous groups, the Mbuti pygmies live in the Ituri forest in the northeastern part of the Democratic Republic of Congo, threaten by non-stability in the country and threat the diversity of the species in the forest as well.